Windermed/STWMissionAlert-SwapTutorial/README.md

 Step 16: If everything is done correctly, you should see that the rewards were successfully swapped which means it worked on your end.

 ![I changed a PL 5 mission's rewards to one that belonged in a higher level venture zone](https://github.com/Windermed/STWMissionAlert-SwapTutorial/blob/main/image.png?raw=true)
-Step 17: Enjoy!
+*In this image, i changed a PL5 venture mission's rewards to one that belongs in a higher level venture zone* Step 17: Enjoy!

 **NOTE**: The steps for the backend may or may not be needed.
 I simply decided to include it here as it allows you to utilize an SSL bypass which will make this process more safer and effective.